lammps/lammps/doc/src/Errors_messages.rst

 *LJ6 off not supported in pair_style buck/long/coul/long*
    Self-explanatory.

+*Label map is incomplete: all types must be assigned a unique type label* For a given type-kind (atom types, bond types, etc.) to be written to the data file, all associated types must be assigned a type label, and each type label can be assigned to only one numeric type.

 *Label wasn't found in input script*
    Self-explanatory.

+*Labelmap command before simulation box is defined* The labelmap command cannot be used before a read_data, read_restart, or create_box command.

 *Lattice orient vectors are not orthogonal*
    The three specified lattice orientation vectors must be mutually